colours the coastal garden hedges

 - Conservation Status

-- Introduced
+- harmless

-The stem colour is most intense in cooler months, when the red-purple tones deepen and become more pronounced.
-The leaves are oval-shaped, up to 8 centimetres long, with a smooth, shiny surface.
+You see the colour on its bones.
+Griselinia littoralis 'Twilight' is a popular garden cultivar.
+It has glossy, green leaves and distinctive red-purple stems.
+A shrub that wears its colour on its bones.
+The stem colour is most intense in cooler months.
+When the red-purple tones deepen and become more pronounced.
+The leaves are oval-shaped.
+Up to eight centimetres long.
+With a smooth, shiny surface.
 They are arranged alternately along the stems.
 A plant that saves its best for winter.

-The cultivar is named Twilight for the reddish glow of the stems, which can look like the light of dusk or dawn.
+The cultivar is named Twilight for the reddish glow of the stems.
+Which can look like the light of dusk or dawn.
 It is also known as Red Stemmed Broadleaf.
-The stem colour is most pronounced on new growth, so regular pruning encourages the brightest colour.
+The stem colour is most pronounced on new growth.
+So regular pruning encourages the brightest colour.

 To find Twilight Griselinia is to look in the gardens and hedges of New Zealand.
-It is a plant of cultivation, not of the wild.
+It is a plant of cultivation.
+Not of the wild.

 The hedge is trimmed.
-The stems are red-purple, glowing in the winter light.
-The leaves are glossy, green against the dark.
+The stems are red-purple.
+Glowing in the winter light.
+The leaves are glossy.
+Green against the dark.
 The shrub does not know it was selected for its colour.
 It does not know it has a name.
+It just grows.
+That is what it was made to do.